nxrighthere/ENet-CSharp/README.md

 `Address.GetName` attempts to do a reverse lookup of the host.

 #### Event
-Contains a marshalled structure from the unmanaged side with event type, managed pointer to the peer, channel ID, user supplied data, and managed pointer to the packet.
+Contains a marshalled structure from the unmanaged side with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.

 `Event.Type` type of the event.